 Oyster mushroom is an edible fungus.
 It is used in traditional medicine to treat infections, diabetes, cancer, and to lower cholesterol.
 Laboratory experiments and studies done in mice have shown that oyster mushrooms have antitumor, antifungal, and cholesterol lowering properties.
 A study done in children with upper respiratory tract infections showed that oyster mushroom has anti-allergic effects.

 Oyster mushrooms increased survival in tumor-bearing mice but no such studies have been done in humans.

 One laboratory study showed that Oyster mushroom has antifungal activity.

 Studies done in mice have shown that Oyster mushroom lowers hyperlipidemia.
 But a clinical trial did not find such benefits in HIV patients who had high cholesterol induced by antiretroviral treatment.

 Experiments done in mice indicate that Oyster mushroom has hypoglycemic effects but no such studies have been done in humans.

 Oyster mushroom is an edible fungus found widely in North America and Europe.
 It is used in traditional medicine to treat infections, hyperlipidemia, diabetes, and cancer.

 In a study of HIV patients with antiretroviral treatment-induced hypercholesterolemia, oyster mushroom was not effective in lowering non-HDL cholesterol (5).
-But pleuran, a beta-glucan isolated from oyster mushroom demonstrated anti-allergic effects in children with respiratory tract infections (17).
+However, pleuran, a beta-glucan isolated from oyster mushroom, demonstrated anti-allergic effects in children with respiratory tract infections (17).